ngcm/PythonTool-Mod/README.md

 ### Download and install Minecraft

 1. Download Minecraft: visit https://minecraft.net/en/ and log-in with your account, download the game selecting Windows/Mac OS/Linux as corresponding to your system.
-2. Install Minecraft: using the installer you've just downloaded, follow the instructions!
+2. Install Minecraft: using the installer you've just downloaded, just follow the instructions!
 It would be better to install it in the default folder.
-If for some reason you don't want it there, remember your custom installation path.
+If for some reason you don't want it there, change it and remember your custom installation path.
 3. Open Minecraft: after some downloads, log-in using your username and password.
 You will get to the Minecraft launcher.

 ### Get Minecraft ready for Forge (mod loader)

 4. Click on *Edit Profile*
-5. Click on *Use version:* and select ******
+5. Click on *Use version:* and select the game version of your choice (see above that Pycraft is available for a number of recent Minecraft versions, choose your favourite!)
 6. Click on *Save Profile*
 7. Click *Play*, to download and open the game.
 Once the game is loaded at least once, we can go ahead and download Forge.